Skip to main content

 Systematic vs. stratified sampling

-If a school, for example, wants to measure the performance of all grades, it might first break the students up by grade level and then gather samples from each grade to represent the whole school.
+If a school wants to measure the performance of all grades, for example, it might first break the students up by grade level and then gather samples from each grade to represent the whole school.
 Systematic sampling may lead to the overrepresentation of one grade compared to others.

 These two methods aren’t mutually exclusive.
 The students could be stratified by grade and then systematically sampled from each grade.